Balmacara Estate and Lochalsh Woodland Garden

-This is the heart of the estate, a traditional 18th century village with a mill, ice-house, and a small pond at the middle, encircled by whitewashed cottages and several shops.
+This is the heart of the estate, a traditional 18th-century village with a mill, ice-house, and a small pond in the middle, encircled by whitewashed cottages and several shops.
 A small visitor centre at Balmacara Square offers maps of the area, including highlighted circular trails and information about the estate.
 Though the maps are useful, I'd still recommend taking along a good OS map if you go walking.

 From Balmacara Square a signed trail leads through a forestry plantation, under the brow of Sgurr Mor, and along a high ridge overlooking Reraig and the loch.
 There are wonderful views, with glimpses of the Isle of Skye in the distance.

 A trail leads from the northern edge of Balmacara Square, heading for Loch Achaidh na h-Inch.
 On the way, it passes through Coille Mhor (Big Wood), an area of ancient woodland, with oak, willow, and birch trees covered in moss and lichen, and wildflowers in season.
 This truly is a magical place, and the views are fantastic.

 You can end your walk at the loch, and simply retrace your steps, or follow the road that runs around the edge of the loch until you see the remains of a partly-submerged crannog; a purpose built loch dwelling on an artificial island.

 A planned town, designed in 1801 as a centre for the fishing fishery by Sir Hugh Innes.
 Fishermen from Plockton traded up and down the Clyde coast, taking herring to Glasgow and Greenock.
 The heyday of Plockton was from 1850-1880 when demand for herring was at its highest.